MathematicusLucian/Genome-Browser-UI/README.md

 ### Objectives

+DNA files from popular family tree providers (23andMe, Ancestry.com, etc.) are long text files that lack meaning (unless someone had memorised SNP ids, and the associated published literature.)

-1. Comparison of ancestry website DNA report with SNPedia data.
-The major/minor alleles of gene variants, their associated gene, chromosome position, etc..
+1. A dashboard UI (grids/tables, charts, etc.) to browse DNA files.
+Present the major/minor alleles of gene variants, their associated gene, chromosome position, etc..

+2. Compare the DNA file to published literature, i.e. generate a report of the potential health conditions/risks associated with the gene varients that the patient's genome features.

-2. This also serves to demonstrate:
+**This also serves to demonstrate:**

 - A _React_ implementation (with **NexrtJs**)
 - **REST**ful and **WebSocket** connections for real-time, low-latency communication.
 - React Context and Providers
 - Consideration of DRY/SOLID principles, and Gang of Four design patterns
-- **IndexedDB**: For security reasons, the user's patient data is not shared to the server, but remains on their machine (in the web browser IndexDB.)
+- **IndexedDB**: For security reasons, the user's patient data is not shared to the server, but remains on their machine (in the web browser `IndexedDB`.)
+(See section below on `Dexie.js`, etc..)

 ## Pages/Views

+### Upload a DNA test results (VCF) file

+If a patient file does not exist, the user is prompted to create one (the default name is `Default Profile`.)

+The patient software allows for the upload of several DNA files per patient, as they potentially could have several such as files, as there are many popular family tree providers (23andMe, Ancestry.com, etc..)

-### Browse a DNA (VCF) test file, i.e display gene variants (SNPs)
+### Browse gene variants (SNPs) present in the patient genome

 From the dropdown, the user can select which profile to view: